Healthy Homes Assessment Te Awa

 Te Awa Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Te Awa and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Te Awa and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records of their compliance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.
+• Landlords and property managers must keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Property managers and private landlords are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2023

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2024